kakathic/Apktool-X/README.md

 It will automatically update when the computer reboots when the network is available.

-Or can update manually via apktool_update
+Or can update manually via apktool_u

 How to install Apktool X
 Type the command apktool_x
-And go to /sdcard/Apktool-X.apk

 To install Apktool X